How to leave Nebraska residency?

 1) Establish new residency

-- Secure a residential address: Find a place to live in your new state, whether it’s through renting or buying a home.
-Many states, like Florida, offer tax benefits such as the homestead exemption, which could help lower your property taxes.
-Setting up a permanent residence in your new state is essential to proving that you’ve left Nebraska.
+• Secure a residential address: Find a place to live in your new state, whether it’s through renting or buying a home.
+Many states, like Florida, offer tax benefits such as the homestead exemption, which can help lower property taxes for eligible homeowners.
+Setting up a permanent residence in your new state is one important factor that supports the idea that you’ve left Nebraska, but it’s never the only thing the state looks at.

 Residency guides: